FedCampus/FedKit_demo_paper/draft1/outline.md

         - Cross-Platform Model Support
             - How we serve different models for different platform
 - Experiment
+    - Describe the app
     - How the app is deployed
+        - (Figure of the setup)
 - Conclusion and Future Work